There’s a new SEO strategy that’s crushing it right now.

 Here’s what happened next:

-Skyscraper Technique 2.0: (An SEO Strategy That Works GREAT In 2018)
+Skyscraper Technique 2.0: (An SEO Strategy That’s Working GREAT Right Now)

 After I optimized my page around User Intent, organic traffic shot up like a rocketship: